 c.
 Gayusas - singers

 d.
-Adugathatinya- appointed fishermen to find and catch sea foods.
+Adugathatinya- appointed fishermen to find and catch seafood, which is how preparations are done for all these rituals.

 The Dugu ceremony entails four types of dance: